cardmeister/cardmeister.github.io/README.md

 Look closely at the court cards....

-⚡⚡ In the 16 KB version all Jacks, Queens and Kings courts use the same (JQK Hearts) court image with slightly different colors.
+The 16 KB version uses the same (JQK Hearts) court image with slightly different colors.

 ## Cheating Queens: